sohaat/mule-4-healthcheck-connector/README.md

 }
 ```

-3. In the last processor we format the output using a dataweave utility functions provided with the connector that format the output.
+3. In the last processor, we format the output using a dataweave utility function provided with the connector that formats the output.

 ```dwl
 %dw 2.0